EasonZ2022/cryohub/docs/source/index.rst

    feel free to contact me at yilai@umich.edu.

 cryoHub is a software that provides a user-friendly web interface for the existing command line-based tools with an easy user, project and job management.
-Orginally designed for cryo-EM data processing, cryoHub can actually be easily extended to other fields.
+Originally designed for cryo-EM data processing, cryoHub can actually be extended to other fields as well.

 For method developers, cryoHub works as an "engine" to enable a web-based GUI for your command line-based tools with minimum efforts.